mwolfeu/walkwithme/README.md

 them.
 I took time in the week following to research such an app and, not finding a suitable match, to write one.

   My app is mostly fleshed out by now with the exeception of a mobile interface.
-Provided are screenshots of the current revision.
+Provided are JPEG screenshots of the current revision.
 We are currently in the initial stages of a university wide deployment and buildout of a support community.
 Beta testing should begin in the next semester.